-- the timing, progress and results of our ongoing and planned clinical trials of etripamil in PSVT and in other cardiovascular indications; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of etripamil for additional indications or any future product candidates that we may pursue; - · our ability to establish collaborations on favorable terms, if at all; - the ability of vendors who we rely on to accurately forecast expenses and deliver on expectations; - the costs, timing and outcome of regulatory review of etripamil and any future product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for etripamil and any future product candidates for which we receive marketing approval: - the revenue, if any, received from commercial sales of etripamil and any future product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies; and - · the costs of operating as a public company.
+- the timing, progress and results of our ongoing and planned clinical trials of etripamil in PSVT and in other cardiovascular indications; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of etripamil for additional indications or any future product candidates that we may pursue; - our ability to establish collaborations on favorable terms, if at all; - the ability of vendors who we rely on to accurately forecast expenses and deliver on expectations; - the costs, timing and outcome of regulatory review of etripamil, including our anticipated discussions with the FDA regarding the results of our NODE-301 trial, and any future product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for etripamil and any future product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of etripamil and any future product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - · the extent to which we acquire or in-license other product candidates and technologies; and - the costs of operating as a public company.

 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
+For example, we recently announced that the pivotal NODE-301 trial of etripamil for PSVT did not meet its primary endpoint.
 In addition, etripamil and any future product candidates, if approved, may not achieve commercial success.
 Our commercial revenues, if any, will be derived from sales of drugs that we do not expect to be commercially available for several years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
-Adequate additional financing may not be available to us on acceptable terms, or at all.
-In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
+Adequate additional financing may not be available to us on acceptable terms, or at all In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or altogether terminate our research and development programs or future commercialization efforts.